 - 16 months: 3-year parainfluenza, 3 year rabies, annual Bordatella

 - Yearly repeat of these vaccines

 As for puppies, kittens also need a more frequent, lower dosage vaccination schedule, but for all cats, the necessary vaccines are as follows:

 - Outdoor or multi-cat situations: Yearly: Vaccine for 3 common respiratory illnesses, panleukopenia, feline leukemia and rabies

 Parasites are common, especially in dogs.
 We deworm puppies at least twice and check for fleas and ticks on all pets during their wellness visits.
 Our vet will recommend medications that prevent these pests from infesting your pet.
 Heartworm is a parasite that causes a serious disease which we treat through prevention with yearly topical or oral medication.

 Whatever you pet’s health needs, we tailor our wellness plan meet them.
-To find out more, call or come in.
-You’ll find us at:
+Contact us to find out more.